LSA Christmas Fair

 - Teachers are encouraged to use our unique school grounds and local area as a means of developing field work skills and the children’s understanding of themselves in their environment.

 - Children’s achievement is celebrated through the use of our social media platforms, WOW Work and a Forest Explorer display board.

 In addition to providing in depth and engaging lessons out of the classroom, the celebration of World Forestry Day allows teachers to focus on our outdoor learning

 As a school, children are encouraged to adopt our ‘Habits of Mind’ in order to be: independent, courageous, respectful, proud and to persevere with all tasks.
 Forest Explorer lessons provide opportunities for the children to refine these skills.

 - Children have a choice in what activities they undertake.

-- The Forest School Leader will observe the children carefully in order to plan for the next steps.
+- The Forest Explorer Lead will observe the children carefully in order to plan for the next steps.

-- The Forest School Leader will introduce relevant skills, knowledge and resources based on what the children are interested in and need to develop.
+- The Forest Explorer Lead will introduce relevant skills, knowledge and resources based on what the children are interested in and need to develop.

 When children leave Lordswood they have strong social skills and are able to co-operate and work well with a wide variety of different groups.
 They are able to use the skills learnt during forest school to work through practical problems and challenges in a systematic way.
 They are creative and able to use the resources available to them to achieve a goal.
 Interests can be pursued independently using their own methods which work best for themselves.